CAS dismisses 47 appeals from Russian athletes, coaches

 Among those appealing on Friday were athletes who were not sanctioned for doping in their careers and were not named specifically in the investigations but were still excluded from the Games, with the IOC saying the evidence was there as was suspicion of wrong-doing.

-Konstantin Vybornov, spokesman for the Olympic athletes from Russia in Pyeongchang, told Reuters he could not immediately comment on the CAS ruling.
+“Today’s decision by the CAS... is a small semblance of justice for clean athletes.
+The IOC and CAS have been complicit in enabling Russian doping,” Walden said in a statement.

+“I am confident that today’s decision is mostly a reaction to the outcry from clean athletes against Olympic corruption and complicity.
+I hope IOC President Thomas Bach is listening.
+For the sake of the Olympic ideal, he needs to resign.”

-The Games begin later on Friday and run to Feb.
+The Games officially open later on Friday and run to Feb.
 25.

-Additional reporting by Gabriellle Tetrault-Farber, Editing by Peter Rutherford/Greg Stutchbury
+Additional reporting by Gabriellle Tetrault-Farber in Pyeongchang and Katya Golubkova in Moscow, Editing by Peter Rutherford/Greg Stutchbury/Amlan Chakraborty